primus/fortress-maximus/README.md

 })
 ```

-When we receive a new message on the server we first run some standard checks to
+When we receive a new message on the server we first run some standard
-see if we've received validate data and we:
+validation checks to:

 1. Prevent reserved events from being emitted.
 2. Only allow events to be emitted when there are listeners.